 Complete care for diabetes and hormone disorders

-The diabetes and endocrine program at Children’s Hospitals and Clinics of Minnesota offers a full range of services.
+The diabetes and endocrine program at Children’s Minnesota offers a full range of services.
 You might know us as the largest treatment program for kids with type 1 diabetes in the state.
 But that isn’t all we do.
 We’re experts on anything involving endocrine glands and the hormones they release.